memgraph/memgraph/docs/feature_spec/draft/load-data-queries.md

 feature seems relatively straightforward to implement because `LoadCSV` could be another operator that would yield row by row.
 By having the operator, the operation would be composable with the rest of the `CREATE`|`MERGE` queries.
+The composability is the key because users would be able to combine various clauses to import data.

 A more general concept is [SingleStore Pipelines](https://docs.singlestore.com/v7.1/reference/sql-reference/pipelines-commands/create-pipeline).